samjulien/blog/_posts/2018-05-21 emberjs-auth.markdown

 });
 ```

 Using functions from the auth service, this will allow the authentication to actually fire off.
 And then to match up with the controller, the application template will have code that will show what the user needs to see.
+You will see that we are setting the user in the controller so that later on in the template file for application, we will be using it.

-//emberJS-auth/app/templates/application.hbs
+//ember-js-auth/app/templates/application.hbs
 ```javascript
 {{app-nav user=user }}